 3. Seal Entry Points

-Sealing entry points is a very important part of any home pest control plan.
+Sealing entry points is a very important part of any home pest control allentown pa.
 Mice and other rodents can squeeze through tiny cracks and holes the size of a dime, which makes it easy for them to gain access to homes and apartments in search of food, shelter, and nesting spots.

 These entry points often include soffits, fascia boards, chimney, vents, gables and roof lines.
 They should be inspected for any openings that may allow rodents to enter and can be sealed with mortar, caulk, urethane expandable foam or copper mesh.